Screening and Diagnostic Services

 - Those who are ineligible for MCTP received treatment through our charity program, Emergency Medicaid and pharmaceutical charity programs.

 - Once enrolled, patients are contacted annually and reminded of the need for interval screening.
 Those who have received health insurance receive coordinated care and referral for screening based on their insurance plan.

 Patient Navigation Services in the ACN

-Insured women and men receiving primary care services through the Farrell Practice are identified using the electronic medical record.
+- Women and men receiving primary care services through the Ambulatory Care Network are identified using the electronic medical record.

 - Cancer Patient Navigators, funded by the New York State Department of Health contact those who are not up to date with breast, cervical and/or colorectal cancer screening to verify their need for screening.Cancer Patient Navigators educate patients on the importance of screening, identify and overcome any barriers to care and provide them with convenient appointments. .
 Prior to the appointment, patients receive a reminder call.
 Cancer Patient Navigators review the EMR to ensure appointments are kept, review screening outcomes and continue to provide services though the completion of care.

 - Care is coordinated with the primary care provider